Kaycodes11/quick_tsjs/src/qa/theories.md

 ## loading javascript within html: async vs defer

-# <script src=""></script>: normal
+# <script src=""></script>: blocking

 with this as html parsing line by as html parsing line by line when it sees a <script> tag it pauses the html parsing, download the javascript then executes that, and then it resumes html parsing

 # <script async src=""></script>: async
-as html parsing line by line when it sees a script tag it doesn't pause html parsing while javascript downloaded parallelly at background, then when javascript downloaded whether its before html parsing is done or after, it will totally stop the html parsing to execute the script and then HTML resumes parsing again.
+as html parsing line by line when it sees a script tag it doesn't pause html parsing while javascript downloaded parallely at background, then when javascript downloaded whether its before html parsing is done or after, it will totally stop the html parsing to execute the script and then HTML resumes parsing again.

 # <script defer src=""></script> : defer